iOS-Saigon/jarvis-backend/README.md

-# Totoro
+# Totoro - Swift Good Practices

-This is my proposal to the upcoming Startup Weekend iOS Saigon Group Project - Mai Mai.
+This is my proposal good practices to the upcoming Startup Weekend iOS Saigon Group Project - Mai Mai.
+Because being a programmer is not only about selling out the products but also about qualifying the source code.

 ###Language
 Please use US English spelling to match with Apple's API.
 For example, consider using `color` instead of `colour`.